 In IT 280: After each exam, I usually allow you to see every score and every comment and every answer submitted for every question.
-Review your answers and those of other students.
+To improve your understanding, review your answers and those of other students.
 See how your answers could be improved.
 If you feel lost, study the assigned readings again and ask questions.